 When you dine out or eat packaged, processed foods, your food has more sodium in it than you probably even realize.
 This usually remains true even when you’re eating something clean like grilled salmon and sautéed or steamed spinach from your fave “healthy” restaurant.
 Here’s the kicker: the saltier your food, the bigger your sweet craving.

 The first step here is to be aware that this may happen to you.
-Then, more you skip the chips or fries the less you’ll want the donuts or cookies.
-When you eat more naturally salty foods like cheese, or olives your sweet cravings will lessen, and you’ll tend to go for naturally sweet snacks like herbal tea or fruit when that craving comes on.
+Then, the more you skip the chips or fries, the less you’ll want the donuts or cookies.
+When you eat more naturally salty foods like cheese or olives, your sweet cravings will lessen, and you’ll tend to go for naturally sweet snacks like herbal tea or fruit when that craving comes on.
 See?
 Choosing clean foods leads to choosing more clean foods, no matter what the craving.